pedalPusher68/mcp9808/README.md

-# mgos_mcp9808
-A library for driving MCP9808 temperature sensors from the Mongoose OS
+# A blank Mongoose OS library

+## Overview

+This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.